 Reduced levels of magnesium, potassium or calcium in the blood

-Sleeplessness (insomnia) and anxiety
+Difficulty sleeping and anxiety

-Sore and red hands and feet
+Sore and red palms of hands and soles of feet

 Raised blood sugar levels

-- need to pass urine more often.
+- needing to pass urine (pee) more often

-Tell your doctor or nurse if you have these symptoms during treatment.
+Tell your doctor or nurse if you have these symptoms during treatment or after it finishes.

 If you have diabetes, your blood sugar levels may be higher than usual.
 Your doctor will talk to you about how to manage this.

-- pain, redness and swelling in a leg or arm
+- throbbing pain, redness or swelling in a leg or arm

-Contact your doctor straight away if you have any of these symptoms.
-A blood clot is serious, but your doctor can treat it with drugs that thin the blood.
+A blood clot is serious, but it can be treated with drugs that thin the blood (anticoagulants).
 Your doctor or nurse can give you more information.